 Shop Bookcases by Nuevo:

-If you’re looking to upgrade to a standing desk, hutch-style desks are often designed with work surfaces that are either height-adjustable or designed to be used while standing.
-Admittedly these can look a little odd on their own (especially ones that forego having lower shelves), but you won’t have to worry about storing an office chair in your living room and, if experts are to be believed, working while standing is better for you anyway.
+If you want to upgrade to a standing desk, it’s worth considering a modular setup.
+If you buy your desk in individual pieces, you can build one that’s a good fit for your height.
+Better still, you can put as much display above it as you want.
+Admittedly these can look a little odd on their own (especially ones that forego having lower shelves or cabinets).
+But it spares you having to find a place to put an office chair in your living room.
+Plus, if experts are to be believed, working while standing is better for you anyway.

 Having a home office in one of the public areas of your home doesn’t have to be an eyesore.
 Adding even a few extra books or decorative elements can make a bigger difference than you think, and if you spend some time looking, you can find desks that will really feel like a natural part of your living space.